wak6817/colorscheme-webify/README.md

 </html>
 ```

-## use sound assets
+## using sound assets

-if the build includes a sound file, copy the matching folder into your project and reference the script as needed:
+the modernv and pixelv includes a sound file, copy the matching folder into your project and reference the script as needed:

 ```html
 <script src="./assets/sound.js"></script>